Malobika8/All-In-One/KafkaWithinSpringBootApp-Ch-3.md

   <img width="1022" alt="Screenshot 2024-08-24 at 10 07 50 PM" src="https://github.com/user-attachments/assets/102e73e9-0ad2-493c-977b-c641f3206897">

-  Let's see of the consumer is consuming the message.
+  Let's see if the consumer is consuming messages.

   Run the application,